kartikayverma56/cs452-mergesort/README.md

 - [70 pts] Make concurrent
   - [30 pts] Your sorting runs correctly for one single thread - i.e., cutoff is 0.
-  - [30 pts] You got a speedup of at least 2 with 4 or more cores
+  - [40 pts] You got a speedup of at least 2 on onyx.
-  - [10 pts] Correctly creates new threads
 - [10 pts] Compiler warnings **ALL files**
   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings